 “Can you call me Christian?”
 I ask, as I gesture for the waitress.
 Her eyes get big like marbles.

-“Who are you!?”
-She asked, completely shocked and almost appalled.
+“Who are you!?” she asks, completely shocked and almost appalled.

 “Beer please!”
-Gail barked.
-I could see the waitress flinch and Gail actually glared at her until she left the table.
+Gail barks.
+I can see the waitress flinch and Gail actually glares at her until she leaves the table.

 “What was that all about?”
 I ask.